volt-protocol/volt-protocol-core/VoltOracle.md

 The Volt System Oracle sits behind an Oracle Pass Through contract that the time-lock owns.
 This allows for a changing out of the underlying PCV venues in which the Volt System Oracle points to.
 A change will occur "at-will" given significant enough deviation of the rates.

-The following is the Volt System Oracle Formula where p equals price and t equals time.
+The following is the Volt System Oracle Formula where p equals price at the start of the period, p<sub>1</sub> equals new price after all changes are applied, and t equals time.

 $$
 \begin{align*}